putputay/api-integration/README.md

 4. To obtain the key, contact [partners@yetanotherdefi.com](mailto:partners@yetanotherdefi.com "partners@yetanotherdefi.com").
 5. The given key must be added to the **header** of each request, parameter {`"X-API-Key"`: `"<key>"`}.

-## <a name="flow"></a>Flow Exmple
+## <a name="flow"></a>Flow Example
-API Use Case:
+API Use Case
-1. API - provides a list of supported blockchains upon request `GET v1/platforms`.
+1. API — provides a list of supported blockchains upon request `GET v1/platforms`.
-2. GUI - the user selects a network the exchange is made within.
+2. GUI — the user selects a network the exchange is made within.
 For example, Ethereum, ChainID=1.
-3. API - provides a list of blockchain tokens upon request `GET v1/{ChainID}/tokens` (in our example, `GET v1/1/tokens`).
+3. API — provides a list of blockchain tokens upon request `GET v1/{ChainID}/tokens` (in our example, `GET v1/1/tokens`).
-4. API (optional) – provides calculated gas price values in GWEI (nAVAX for Avalanche) for fast, medium, low transaction time `GET /v1/{chainID}/gasprices` (in the example `GET /v1/1/gasprices`).
+4. API (optional) – provides calculated gas price values in GWEI (nAVAX for Avalanche) for fast, medium, low transaction time GET /v1/{chainID}/gasprices (in the example GET /v1/1/gasprices).
-5. GUI - the user selects the exchange tokens and the sale amount.
+5. GUI — the user selects the exchange tokens and the sale amount.
 For example, 1000 USDT to WBTC.
-6. GUI - the user sets the slippage tolerance value in percentage.
+6. GUI — the user sets the slippage tolerance value in percentage.
 The recommended value is 1%.
-7. GUI (optional) - the user selects the gas price value from pt 4.
+7. GUI (optional) — the user selects the gas price value from pt 4.
-8. API - by endpoint `GET /v1/{chainID}/price` (`GET /v1/1/price`) provides the number of the tokens for purchase (0.05 WBTC).
+8. API — endpoint GET /v1/{chainID}/price (GET /v1/1/price) provides the number of the tokens which the user will get by for purchase (0.05 WBTC).
-9. GUI - the user connects the wallet.
+9. GUI — the user connects the wallet.
-10. API - by endpoint `GET v1/{chainID}/transaction/allowance` (GET `/v1/1/transaction/allowance`) returns the amount of tokens that the exchange smart contract has access to (not required for native coins).
+10. API — endpoint `GET v1/{chainID}/transaction/allowance` (GET `/v1/1/transaction/allowance`) returns the amount of tokens that the exchange smart contract has access to (not required for native coins).
-11. GUI - if the value of the sale is greater than the value from pt 10, the user is prompted to provide access for the tokens exchange (otherwise the exchange transaction will not be processed).
+11. GUI — if the value of the sale is greater than the value from pt 10, the user is prompted to provide access for the tokens exchange (otherwise the exchange transaction will not be processed).
-12. API - by endpoint `GET v1/{chainID}/transaction/approve` returns the input parameters (calldata) for a transaction to provide access to tokens, and the address of the contract where the transaction should be sent to.
+12. API — endpoint `GET v1/{chainID}/transaction/approve` returns the input parameters (calldata) for a transaction to provide access to tokens, and the address of the contract where the transaction should be sent to.
-13. GUI - generates an unsigned transaction based on the data from pt 12 and sends it to the user's connected wallet.
+13. GUI — generates an unsigned transaction based on the data from pt 12 and sends it to the user's connected wallet.
-14. WALLET - the user confirms the operation in the wallet, and the wallet then signs the transaction and sends it to the blockchain.
+14. WALLET — the user confirms the operation in the wallet, and the wallet then signs the transaction and sends it to the blockchain.
-15. GUI - after successful confirmation of the transaction from pt 14, the user is offered a button to exchange the selected tokens.
+15. GUI — after successful confirmation of the transaction from pt 14, the user is offered a button to exchange the selected tokens.
-16. API - by endpoint `GET /v1/{chainID}/quote` (`GET /v1/1/quote`) provides the number of the tokens purchased (0.05 WBTC), transaction input parameters.
+16. API — by endpoint `GET /v1/{chainID}/quote` (`GET /v1/1/quote`) provides the number of the tokens purchased (0.05 WBTC), transaction input parameters.
-17. GUI - generates an unsigned transaction based on the data from pt 16 and sends it to the user's connected wallet.
+17. GUI — generates an unsigned transaction based on the data from pt 16 and sends it to the user's connected wallet.
-18. WALLET - the user confirms the operation in the wallet, and the wallet then signs the transaction and sends it to the blockchain.
+18. WALLET — the user confirms the operation in the wallet, and the wallet then signs the transaction and sends it to the blockchain.

 ## <a name="endpoint"></a>Endpoint Description